insin/newforms/docs/index.rst

 ``EmailField`` and ``BooleanField`` are just three of the available field types -- a full list can be found in :doc:`/fields`.

-Using a form in a React component
+Using a Form in a React component
 ---------------------------------

 ..
 Note::